Get all the latest data for Belgrade

 What are the total closing costs as a percent in Belgrade in 2026?

-The typical total closing cost in Belgrade in 2026 is around 6% of the purchase price for secondary market properties, or around 12% for new-build apartments where VAT replaces transfer tax.
+The typical total closing cost for buying a resale residential property in Belgrade in 2026 is around 6% of the purchase price, though buying a new-build from a developer pushes the total closer to 12% because VAT replaces the lower transfer tax.

-The specific fee categories making up total closing costs in Belgrade include transfer tax or VAT, notary fees, cadastre registration fees, legal fees, and real estate agent commissions.
+The specific fee categories that make up total closing costs in Belgrade include the transfer tax or VAT, notary fees, cadastre registration fees, lawyer fees, real estate agent commission (usually around 2% plus VAT), and a small administrative charge for the tax ID and document processing.

-The single biggest contributor to closing costs in Belgrade is either the 2.5% transfer tax on secondary market purchases or the 10% VAT on new-build residential sales.
+The single biggest contributor to closing costs in Belgrade is either the 2.5% property transfer tax (on resale transactions) or the 10% VAT (on new-build purchases from a developer), which in both cases dwarfs all other fees combined.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Belgrade.